vippsas/vipps-woocommerce/README.txt

 == Changelog ==

 = 1.3.0 =
+* Fix: Billing interval is now properly displayed in the Vipps app payment screen.
 * Enhancement: Added support for variable subscriptions.
 * Enhancement: There's now a table available to check what individual orders have pending Vipps charges.
 * Fix: Cancelled charges should also be marked as no longer pending.